lama-development/TruckJob/README.md

 ## :white_check_mark: **Changelog**
 > **v1.2**
 > - Added validations for server events to avoid exploits
-> - Players now get paid based on how many tralers they deliver
+> - Players now get paid based on how many trailers they deliver

 > **v1.1**
 > - Revamped and optimized code